tommililja/Farse/README.md

 >Simple parsing library for F# using System.Text.Json.

-Heavily inspired by Thoth.Json.Net and its composability.
-Farse uses a slightly different syntax, includes a computational expression and a few custom operators that simplify parsing.
+Heavily inspired by Thoth.Json.Net and its composability; Farse uses a slightly different syntax, includes a computational expression and a few custom operators that simplify parsing.
 It also tries to keep a low overhead while still providing utility and acceptable error messages.

 ## Installation